vcrice/udacity_project/capstone_project/capstone_report.md

 We can implement machine learning on classifying the microscopy images ,make the justification much more easier for medical personnel who may not so familiar with this task.
 This could make  malaria diagnosis faster and easier to execute.

+Our goal is to build a model with good accuracy and easy to deploy in end devices (in other words : light-weighted).
+CNN like structures has prove it's capability in images classification task, so we choose CNN base models for this task.

+First we split the data into train/test/split sets and resize/normalize to suitable format as model input.
+Then we train/tune a model with some technique focused on reducing weights, pick the one with best performance on validation set and test on test sets.

 ### Metrics